lucacattan3o/lucacattan3o.github.io/20/README.md

 A random walker is a mathematical model of a path that consists of a succession of random steps.

-Adding animations took a few days, but it was definitely worth it :)
+Adding animations took several hours, but it was definitely worth it :)

 Link in bio to play with it